Orlando Cervantes enters his third season as head coach at Lamar.

 Cervantes graduated with a degree in kinesiology and minor in Spanish from San Jose State University.
 He recently earned a master's degree in coaching and athletic administration from Concordia University in Irvine, Calif.

 He and his wife, Rachel, have a son, Canon, and a daughter, Graciana.
-They reside in Beaumont.
+The family resides in Beaumont.

 CERVANTES YEAR-BY-YEAR AT LAMAR

 Season W L T Pct.
 Postseason

 2012 11 9 1 .548 Southland finals